 An alternative explanation arises from confounding due to road construction: access roads are sometimes built alongside infrastructure, making it easier for groups to attack certain areas.
 This effect should be stronger for pipelines that traverse more remote areas than for infrastructure that might be built in already accessible areas.
 To rule out this alternative explanation, we use digitized road maps of Africa compiled by the Michelin Tire Company to code whether roads were present in a cell in 1990.
-In Appendix Table A.7, we estimate a TWFE model (similar to Equation 1) that includes our measures of new infrastructure and their interaction with an indicator for road presence in 1990.26 We find that the conflict-enhancing effects of pipelines on conflict are primarily driven by the construction of pipelines in cells that already contained roads in 1990; they are not driven by the construction might be confounding.
+In Appendix Table A.7, we estimate a TWFE model (similar to Equation 1) that includes our measures of new infrastructure and their interaction with an indicator for road presence in 1990.30 We find that the conflict-enhancing effects of pipelines on conflict are primarily driven by the construction of pipelines in cells that already contained roads in 1990; they are not driven by the construction of pipelines in cells containing no roads where simultaneous road construction might be confounding.

-We also show that the conflict-enhancing effect of new pipelines is not confined to areas with historically marginalized groups.27 Using the Ethnic Power Relations dataset (Wucherpfennig et al. 2011), we identify areas inhabited by ethnic or religious groups which were discriminated against or espoused separatist demands in the decade prior to our study period (1987-1996).
+We also show that the conflict-enhancing effect of new pipelines is not confined to areas with historically marginalized groups (Cederman and Vogt 2017).
+Using the Ethnic Power Relations dataset (Wucherpfennig et al. 2011), we identify areas inhabited by ethnic or religious groups which were discriminated against or espoused separatist demands in the decade prior to our study period (1987-1996).
 We find that the effect of new pipelines on armed conflict is not significantly greater in such areas (see Appendix Table A.8), suggesting that our results are not the product of pre-existing (political) grievances and oil infrastructure.